-Plan to arrive 15 minutes prior to your appointment time so you can complete paperwork.
+Plan to arrive 15 minutes prior to your appointment time with your complete paperwork.
 Be sure to bring your prescription or referral from your physician if the physician’s office has not already sent it directly to us.
 Have your insurance card and a photo I.D. ready for our front desk team.
 After the paperwork process, you will have an initial evaluation with one of our physical therapists.
-The evaluation includes learning about your health history, the condition that’s bringing you to us and what your health goals are for your recovery.
+The evaluation includes learning about your health history, the condition that’s bringing you to us, and what your health goals are for your recovery.
 An in-depth, hands-on examination will be performed.
 You’ll be given a clear plan for your rehabilitation with us.
 Treatment will also begin on the first visit.
 And, of course, we’ll gladly answer all of your questions.
 After your evaluation, you’ll schedule your future appointments with our front desk.

 Dress comfortably.
 You’ll want to be sure to wear clothes that allow you to move freely and that will allow your therapist to easily access the area of your body that needs to be evaluated and treated.
 Wear comfortable shoes, such as tennis shoes or walking shoes – definitely no dress shoes or heels.

 No, we offer direct access which means you do not need a prescription.
 We will communicate with your physician as we believe in a team approach to your health.
 We also do not require a prescription or referral for chiropractic treatment, or any of our additional services, such a massage, yoga, orthotics fittings, etc.